Labo-Lacourse/stepmix/scripts/README.md

 # Complete simulation
 python3 run_bakk_simulation_complete.py -s 500
 ```
 All three commands should output the simulation tables from the paper.
+You can get faster results by lowering
+the number of simulations (e.g., `-s 50`).

 Real-Data Example